— New Beginnings

-Sometime towards the end of last summer, I entertained the idea of moving to Pakistan for 6 months.
+Sometime towards the end of summer 2019, I entertained the idea of moving to Pakistan for 6 months.
 Little did I think that an unlikely plan would translate into reality.
 So in November 2019, I quit my full-time job at DFS Group in Hong Kong, packed up my apartment and left.
 I spent the month traveling with my family – first to visit our relatives and family friends across Toronto, Chicago, New York and Los Angeles; then to London, Tenerife and Muscat with my elder sister and her kids.
 Overall, a tiring but exciting month filled with new adventures and experiences.

 Before the end of the month, my previous employer accepted my offer on continuing as a freelancer, and I had already reached out to a social entrepreneur who ran an environmental services company in Karachi for a job opportunity.
 So I returned to Pakistan in December and had a weekend to recuperate from a month of traveling before I started freelancing and working part-time at GarbageCAN!
 Sustainable Waste Management.
 Though the latter was just a 3-month long experience, it was very rewarding – I had the opportunity to attend events, network with like-minded people and understand the sustainability landscape while exploring parts of the city that I’d never visited before.

 I had the honour of attending a meeting at the High Court of Sindh with a group of lawyers, environmentalists & social activists for an extensive discussion on Pakistan’s climate emergency.
 Built in 1929 entirely out of pink-hued sandstone, the building is a combination of local and Roman styles.

 I also started taking driving lessons and it was something I looked forward to every week.
 There was something so satisfying about driving through Clifton; passing by hawkers, houses in all shapes and forms, nurseries and breezy streets.